civicmastery/Pacioli/CURRENCY_IMPLEMENTATION_GUIDE.md

 ## Overview

-This guide provides step-by-step instructions for implementing the multi-currency system in the Numbers application, following the MVP-first approach with support for USD, EUR, GBP, DOT, KSM, USDT, and USDC.
+This guide provides step-by-step instructions for implementing the multi-currency system in the Pacioli application, following the MVP-first approach with support for USD, EUR, GBP, DOT, KSM, USDT, and USDC.

 ## Phase 1: MVP Implementation (CURRENT)